 Course consists of recommended common professional components (major core courses required for both Accounting and Business Administration majors), and preparation for and completion of assessment exams for all Accounting majors.
 Assessment exams measure student knowledge of required basic core courses in accounting, economics, business law, statistics, computer business applications, management, marketing, finance, and strategic management.
 Test results allow the Accounting department to compare departmental with national student outcomes and implement subsequent curriculum improvements.
 This course is required of all Accounting, B.S. majors.
-Prerequisite or Corequisite: Completion of the required basic core and senior standing.
+Prerequisites: Completion of the required basic core.
+Course must be taken during the students last term of enrollment and graduation must follow at the end of that term.